toolleeo/cli-apps/README.md

 ## <a name="system"></a>System tools

 * [active-win-cli](https://github.com/sindresorhus/active-win-cli) - Get the title/id/etc of the active window.
-* [aptitude](https://salsa.debian.org/apt-team/aptitude) - A TUI front-end to APT, the Debian package manager.
-* [asdf](https://asdf-vm.com/) - Manage multiple runtime versions with a single CLI tool.
 * [atuin](https://github.com/ellie/atuin) - Atuin replaces your existing shell history with a SQLite database, and records additional context for your commands.
 Additionally, it provides optional and fully encrypted synchronisation of your history between machines, via an Atuin server.
 * [Bevel](https://github.com/NorfairKing/bevel) - Command line history in an SQLite database for effective re-use.
-* [bin](https://github.com/marcosnils/bin) - Manages binary files downloaded from different sources.
 * [brightnessctl](https://github.com/Hummer12007/brightnessctl) - Read and control device brightness.
 Devices, by default, include backlight and LEDs - searched for in corresponding classes.
 * [checksum.sh](https://checksum.sh/) - Checksum.sh is a simple way to download, review, and verify install scripts.
 If the checksum is OK the script will be printed to stdout, which can be piped to sh or elsewhere.
-* [cli-tools-info](https://github.com/Lilja/cli-info) - An overview of your CLI tools, if they are installed and what version they are on.
 * [conspy](http://conspy.sourceforge.net/) - "Conspy allows a (possibly remote) user to see what is displayed on a Linux virtual console, and send keystrokes to it."
 * [ContainerSSH](https://github.com/ContainerSSH/ContainerSSH) - An SSH Server that Launches Containers in Kubernetes and Docker on demand.
 * [decompose](https://github.com/s0rg/decompose) - Reverse-engineering tool for docker environments.